 Creating a Destination in DataHawk

-Once ready, have the DataHawk app open and navigate to the Connections module via the sidebar.
-Once there, you will find the option to “Setup” Advanced Destinations.
+Once ready, open the DataHawk app and navigate to the Connections module via the sidebar.
+Once there, you will find the option to set up "Other Destinations."

 You will be redirected to a destination selection page titled "Add Destination," wherein a list of all available Destinations will be displayed.
 Simply click on the destination you are interested in.
 To know more about all available destinations, click here.